nvanderperren/FAME-tests/README.md

 2. add portret and production folders in the `production_dirs` and `portret_dirs` variables in `preparations_KP.py`
 3. start the script: `python3 preparations_KP.py`

-### (Optional) Get extra metadata of path names (Kunstenpunt only)

-The script needs:

-* a CSV with columns _image path_ (= absolute path of image) and _name_ (name of person on picture or unknown);
-* a CSV with the QID of the production company, QID of the production and the Kunstenpunt ID of the production.
-You can find this file `identifiers_KP.csv` in this repository.

-You can adjust some parameters in `scripts/get_info_from_path.py`:

-1. OUTPUT_FILENAME: the filename of the resulting csv file, now `kunstenpunt_data.csv`
-2. IDENTIFIERS_CSV: the name of the csv with the identifiers, now `identifiers_KP.csv`
-3. FILENAME_CSV: is now `data/filenames.csv`, which is created in first step

 ### Start the workflow

 The workflow needs a CSV with columns _image path_ (= absolute path of image) and _name_ (name of person on picture or unknown).